crowdcent/numerblox/README.md

 ## Contributing

 Thanks a lot for wanting to help us out with this project!
-Here are a few guidelines to smooth out development of `numerai-blocks`.
+Here are a few guidelines to smooth out development of `numerai_blocks`.

 We are using a project setup called [nbdev](https://nbdev.fast.ai/) to easily develop code, documentation and tests within Jupyter notebooks.
 If you are only using the library you don't have to worry about this.
 Just pip install and you are good to go!